 Bode treated Pyxis and Lochium Funis as a combined figure; on his atlas he enclosed them both within the same constellation boundary and listed their stars together in his accompanying catalogue, Allgemeine Beschreibung und Nachweisung der Gestirne.
 As Bode put it, the log measured the speed of the ship while the compass gave the direction.

 Lacaille’s Pyxis still exists but Bode’s Lochium Funis soon sank without trace.

-Lochium Funis snakes around Pyxis, the compass, in the Uranographia
+Lochium Funis snakes around Pyxis, the compass, on Chart XVIII of

-of Johann Bode, who invented this now-abandoned constellation.
+the Uranographia of Johann Bode, who invented this now-abandoned

 © Ian Ridpath.
 All rights reserved